SMB/CIFS File System Security

 |Domain NETBIOS||Enter the user name of the NetBIOS domain.|

-Enter the name of the preferred domain filer on your network.
+Enter the name of the preferred domain controller on your network.

-To see a list of available filers, click the magnifying glass icon.
-As a best practice, leave this field blank.
+To see a list of available nodes, click the entry field.
+As a best practice, leave this field as is ("Any").

 |Join Active Directory Domain|

 Click the button to join the domain.
 The status is displayed above the button.
-If the filer is joined to the domain, you can click Detach from Domain to leave the domain.
+If the node is joined to the domain, you can click Detach to leave the domain.

-When joining or detaching from the domain, you are prompted to enter a username and password.
+When joining or detaching from the domain, you are prompted to enter the Domain Administrator username and password.